johnmcfarlane/papers/c++/error-handling.md

 During development, the program — or portions of it — may be built for testing purposes.

-The program should be instrumented to test for violations of the Dynamically-Enforceable C++ API Contracts (below).
+The program should be instrumented to test for as many violations of C++ API Contracts as possible.
-The program may be intended to test the End User Contract, as is the case for unit tests.
+The program may be built to test the End User Contract — as is the case for unit tests.
 As many violations as is practical should be checked.

-Trapped contract violations should be treated like user errors as described in the End User Contract above, i.e. terminate with helpful diagnostic and non-zero status.
+Where instrumentation leads to trapping of a contract violation, this should be treated the same way that user errors are treated in the End User Contract above, e.g. by terminating with a helpful diagnostic and non-zero exit status.

 ***Important:*** this changes the status of violations described elsewhere from bugs to errors.